jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

     larger portion of the relevant pathophysiology.
 Rx tends to just state facts relevant to the immediate question.
-  * Kaplan often seems pedantic, uses descriptive terms not in First Aid, and uses images of histology/culture that look very different from First Aid;
+  * Kaplan often seems pedantic, uses descriptive terms not in First Aid, and uses images of histology/culture that look very different from First Aid.
-    but if you get good at Kaplan, you'll probably know the material nuances better than with Rx.
-I found my Kaplan scores slightly lower than my Rx scores, but I always felt like I knew the material better after Kaplan.
+    **Kaplan is simply harder than Rx**, so if you get good at Kaplan, you'll probably know the material nuances better than with Rx.
+I found my Kaplan scores slightly lower than my Rx scores, but **I always felt like I knew the material better after Kaplan**.
   * Kaplan regularly uses second-order questions, and some are even third-order.
 Rarely will you find a straight recall question in Kaplan (first-order).
 In contrast, Rx is full of first- and second-order